Oklahoma's 12 ecoregions provide an amazing variety of awe-inspiring landscapes to enjoy.

 The Central Great Plains, Oklahoma's largest ecoregion, encompasses most of the western half of the Sooner State from north to south.
 Whether you're touring the grandeur of the Marland Mansion in Ponca City, enjoying the ATV trails at Little Sahara State Park or rock climbing at the Wichita Mountains National Wildlife Refuge, you'll revel in the diversity offered by Oklahoma.
 America's "Mother Road", Route 66, traverses the Central Great Plains, so stop by the Oklahoma Route 66 Museum in Clinton or the National Route 66 Museum in Elk City for an in-depth look at the nation's most acclaimed highway.
 From boating to rappelling to golf to water skiing, outdoor enthusiasts flock to this ecoregion to experience a full array of fun, family activities.

 Originally covering over 142 million acres in 14 states, the Tallgrass Prairie was one of North America's major ecosystems.
 Today, the ecoregion is confined to Oklahoma and Kansas.
 Sweeping vistas of the open prairie landscape along with incredible sunrises and sunsets are just some of the many natural attractions of this small ecoregion in northcentral Oklahoma.
 A driving tour through the Nature Conservancy's Tallgrass Prairie Preserve, near Pawhuska, conveys the same images of namesake tallgrasses - big bluestem, Indiangrass and switchgrass - and herds of grazing bison that greeted pioneers as they crossed these plains in covered wagons over a century ago.
-For a scenic retreat, book at cabin at Osage Hills State Park, a densely wooded park nestled in lush, rolling hills.
+For a scenic retreat, book a cabin at Osage Hills State Park, a densely wooded park nestled in lush, rolling hills.

 Northeast Oklahoma's Caves and Prairies ecoregion dazzles visitors with its lush landscape, a rich mosaic of grassland and forest.
 Plan a rustic getaway at The Lodge at Sequoyah State Park and the adjoining Sequoyah State Park, where golf, tennis, horseback riding, chuckwagon cookouts and more await.
-Oklahoma's rich American Indian heritage is abundant in the region, with destinations including the Five Civilized Tribes Museum and Ataloa Lodge in Muskogee.
+Oklahoma's rich American Indian heritage is abundant in the region, with destinations including the Five Civilized Tribes Museum and Ataloa Lodge Museum in Muskogee.
 The Fort Gibson Historic Site captures the territorial spirit with a re-constructed log stockade, and the Honey Springs Battlefield comes alive every three years as reenactors recreate the largest Civil War battle in Indian Territory.
 Pay homage to Oklahoma's first world-famous celebrity, Will Rogers, at the Will Rogers Memorial Museum in Claremore.

 The heavily forested Ozark Highlands ecoregion is one of the Sooner State's most popular destinations, with the Grand Lake O' The Cherokees serving as the jumping point for outdoor activities of all types.
 You'll find 10 state parks around the lake, promising ample opportunity for boating, swimming, fishing and more.
 Or take a canoe trip down the Illinois River, where gentle rapids guide you along one of Oklahoma's most scenic water routes.
 Bird-watchers cite the region as a favorite, especially when the American White Pelicans stop by Grand Lake for a couple of months during their annual migration.
 Bald eagles, mallards and snow geese also abound.